silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

 When constructing the `Form` instance (`new Form($controller, $name)`) both controller and name are required.
 The `$controller` and `$name` are used to allow SilverStripe to calculate the origin of the `Form object`.
-When a user submits the `HelloForm` from your `contact-us` page the form submission will go to `contact-us/HelloForm` before any of the [api:FormActions].
-The URL is known as the `$controller` instance will know the 'contact-us' link and we provide `HelloForm` as the `$name` of the form. `$name` **needs** to match the method name.
+When a user submits the `HelloForm` from your `contact-us` page the form submission will go to `contact-us/HelloForm` before any of the [api:SilverStripe\Forms\FormAction].
+The URL is known as the `$controller` instance will know the 'contact-us' link and we provide
+`HelloForm` as the `$name` of the form. `$name` **needs** to match the method name.

 Because the `HelloForm()` method will be the location the user is taken to, it needs to be handled like any other